duolingo/minject/README.md

     engine: Engine = minject.field(binding=minject.inject.reference(Engine))
 ```

+This code follows the preceding principles in the following ways:

-There isn't much boilerplate: one call to `@minject.define` to mark a class for
+- There isn't much boilerplate: one call to `@minject.define` to mark a class for
 injection, and one `minject.field()` to annotate what it depends on.
-Likewise,
-these annotations clearly show `minject` is involved and provide a starting
+- These annotations clearly show `minject` is involved and provide a starting
 point for learning more.
-Finally, if need to use this class without `minject`
+- If you need to use this class without `minject`
-you can simply call `my_car = Car(my_engine)` and it will work how you'd
+you can call `my_car = Car(my_engine)` and it will work how you'd
 expect without any hidden magic.